The mystery of how to get google’s featured snippet is finally solved.

 Such additional information increases the readability of site and therefore may work well for a featured snippet.

 Most, but not all, featured snippets also rank organically on the first page of Google results.
 Therefore, already having a highly search engine optimized page will also increase the chances of being a featured snippet.
 Without ranking on the first page, chances of a featured snippet position fall dramatically.

-Like all SERP rankings, featured snippets are fluid and will change with time, access to newer or more relevant information or when better answers to queries are proposed.
-It has been shown that featured snippets can be attained, lost and regained (also known as churn) depending on the relevance of the information presented by different websites.
+Like all SERP rankings, featured snippets are fluid and will change with time.
+It has been shown that featured snippets can be attained, lost and regained.
+It all depends on the relevance of the information presented by different websites.

 Reviewing Your Current Content

 It can be a good idea to do a thorough review of your existing website’s content to uncover any opportunities to correct or optimize in order to increase your chances of securing a featured snippet position:

 - Review bounce rate,

 - The number of pages visited,